Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 + _action b_: $\sum\limits_{i} T(1,b,i) u_i = 0.1 \times 0 + 0.9 \times -20 = -18$
 $-12 \geq -18$ so $\pi = a$ in **state 2**

-As the action **has changed** for state 2, we need to continue the policy iteration algorithm
+As the action **has changed** for state 2, we need to continue the policy iteration algorithm.

 + $u_1 = -1 + 0.1 u_3 + 0.9 u_1$